 Any software that requires a license to use – whether B2B or B2C – would be considered SaaS.

 It’s the responsibility of the SaaS company to keep up servers, updates, and anything else needed to make sure the software is always up, working, and providing the service that was promised.

 What Makes SaaS Businesses High In Demand?

 Since most SaaS business models go hand-in-hand with a subscription service, they offer steady recurring revenues.
 Recurring revenue is extremely attractive to potential buyers because they know exactly how much revenue will come in month over month.

 Good software that solves a problem is something customers will not only consistently pay for but are willing to pay a decent amount for.

-That makes a SaaS business that has already taken care of the technical side of things very attractive to investors who know how to market, sell, or manage software developers to make improvements that would take the existing software to the next level with their marketing knowledge and resources.
+That makes a SaaS business that has already taken care of the technical side of things very attractive to investors who know how to market, sell, or manage software developers.
+These investors can come in and rapidly grow the business to the next level with their marketing knowledge and resources.

 Examples of Successful SaaS Businesses